 Typically, you would be due compensation for the emergency room visit, tests, doctor’s visits, surgery, physical therapy, medication, out-of-pocket expenses, lost income, pain and suffering, and more.
 To find out how to go about filing a personal injury claim for damages, you should speak with an attorney who is skilled in drunk driving laws.

-For help determining your rights, please contact an experienced Peachtree City DUI victim attorney at the Law Offices of Shane Smith to speak with a knowledgeable lawyer in a free, no-obligation consultation at 770.487.8999.
+For help determining your rights, please contact an experienced Peachtree City DUI victim attorney at Shane Smith Law.